clione/dboilerplate/README.md

 dboilerplate
 ============

-D-Boilerplate is a django boilerplate.
-Django version required: 1.6.1
+D-Boilerplate is a very simple django boilerplate.

+Compatible with django versions: 1.4.x-1.6.x